gnzg/isoNode/README.md

 ### Run isoNode

-Build isoNode via `npm run build`.
-Then run it via `npm start`.
+To compile and watch the source code run `npm start` from project root.
 The dev server will then be available via `localhost:1234`.

 ### Features